electron/electron/docs/tutorial/first-app.md

 // code.
 You can also put them in separate files and require them here.
 ```

+The `render.js` is executed in the render process of index.html.
+All of the Node.js APIs are available in this process.

 Finally the `index.html` is the web page you want to show:

 ```html